inixon/InputSum/README.md

 InputSum
 ========

-Simple jQuery plugin allow sum values variable by mouse click
+Simple jQuery plugin that allows counting the values of the checkbox fields by mouse click